 Quick Tip for Beginners

-If you learn these 15 suffixes, you can understand hundreds of English words without memorizing each one.
+If you learn these 15 suffixes, you can understand hundreds of words.
+This is far more effective than memorizing random vocabulary.

 FAQs: Root Words, Prefixes & Suffixes

-• Root words are the core part of a word that gives its basic meaning.
-For example, “act” means do, as in action or react.
+Root words are the core part of a word that gives it its basic meaning.
+For example, “act” means to do, as in action or react.

 Leave a Reply